-(a) the Statement of Gateshead Council's Licensing Policy, and

-(b) the Amended Guidance (April 2017) issued under Section 182 of the Licensing Act 2003 by the Secretary of State.
+- (a) the Statement of Gateshead Council's Licensing Policy, and - (b) the Licensing Act 2003 - (c) the Amended Guidance (April 2018) issued under Section 182 of the Licensing Act 2003 by the Secretary of State.

 Some relevant parts of the Policy and Amended Guidance are reproduced in Appendices 3 and 4.
 The parties may refer to any part of the Policy and Guidance during the hearing.